arturiklive/teacher-poll-tests/README.md

 # teacher-poll-tests

-Simple test Java + Selenium + Maven + Cucumber for https://edurio.com/teacher/poll/
+Simple test Java + Selenium + Maven + Cucumber for https://edurio.com/poll/TftMJA

+TESTING GOAL:
+The goal is to test the survey tool available at https://edurio.com/poll/TftMJA to ensure it functions correctly and meets the intended purpose.
+The objective is to verify that teachers can create surveys, add questions, choose response options, preview surveys, and analyze the collected data accurately.
+The testing aims to identify any defects, issues, or usability problems and ensure a smooth and satisfactory user experience for teachers.

+EXPECTED:
+Survey is completed with no errors.
+All elements are available through testing process.
+Confirmation modal shown at the end.

-TEST STEPS:
+TEST REQUIREMENTS:
 1. Open the link https://edurio.com/poll/TftMJA
 2. Accept cookies by clicking “OK”.
 3. Click the button “Start the poll”